A Serious Threat to Weed Stock Values

 If Canada fails to become a leading exporter of marijuana (which means other major markets will have to legalize and allow imports), many of its largest producers could be range bound, failing to deliver meaningful returns for investors, or worse.
 Canada’s marijuana market is just not big enough to support many of the valuations of January, or today, for marijuana producers.
 Hence, why every Canadian tech deal or manufacturer ultimately targets the U.S. market.
 It is, after all, the largest economy in the world.

-Exporting, or expanding to world leading economies, barring they legalize, is the main opportunity for Canadian marijuana producers.
-However, it is the greatest challenge and may be the only way they can, over the long-term, support recent valuations.
+Exporting, or expanding to world leading economies, barring legalization, is the main opportunity for Canadian marijuana producers.
+However, it is also the greatest challenge and may be the only way, over the long-term, to support recent valuations.

 Marijuana Market Valuations Still High